 Tour the Island in the Sky Visitor Center

-If you take your RV to the park in November or December you can learn about the amazing history and geology of the Canyonland National Park.
+If you take your RV to the park in November or December you can learn about the amazing history and geology of Canyonlands National Park.
 You can watch a 15-minute orientation video to get the big-picture introduction to this incredible canyon oasis.
-You’ll love the detailed exhibits and displays where you can get a behind-the-scenes look at the natural history that makes this part of Utah so unique.
+You’ll love the detailed exhibits and displays where you can experience a behind-the-scenes look at the natural history that makes this part of Utah so unique.

 Cross-Country Skiing the Gold Basin Trail